-The poem uses numerous images and symbols to depict the aftermath of someone’s suicide, as seen within a dream.
+The poem uses numerous images and symbols to depict the aftermath of someone’s suicide, as seen in a dream.
 From the bag to the shorn field and the mice, ‘Bag of Mice’ has a great deal to offer, and readers are likely to find themselves continually stumbling upon additional meaning they hadn’t previously seen.

 Explore Bag of Mice

 ‘Bag of Mice’ by Nick Flynn is a memorable poem that conveys the elements of a dream and loss the speaker suffered.